espruino/EspruinoDocs/tutorials/Software PWM.md

 Introduction
 -----------

 PWM or Pulse-Width modulation is an important concept in electronics where you mimic a lower voltage by quickly turning on and off the power to a pin.
 In this tutorial we'll discuss how PWM works and see how you can implement PWM yourself.
-This will help you to understand how the `analogWrite()` works on those pins that support PWM.
+This will help you to understand how the [`analogWrite` function](https://www.espruino.com/Reference#l__global_analogWrite) works on those pins that support PWM.

+**Note:** This tutorial is for educational purposes.
+You should always use the [`analogWrite` function](https://www.espruino.com/Reference#l__global_analogWrite) when you want PWM as it's a lot more efficient, accurate and faster than attempting to implement it yourself.

 Wiring Up